How To Calculate Debtors Turnover Ratio

 One of the most crucial steps in managing accounts receivable is to establish clear and well-defined credit policies.
 These policies should outline the criteria for extending credit to customers, including credit limits, payment terms, and procedures for evaluating creditworthiness.

-For example, a company might require new customers to complete a credit application and provide references.
-It may also conduct credit checks through credit bureaus or industry associations.
+Here's one way to look at it: a company might require new customers to complete a credit application and provide references.
+That's why it may also conduct credit checks through credit bureaus or industry associations.
 By setting clear standards for credit approval, companies can minimize the risk of extending credit to customers who are likely to default on their payments.

 Implement Effective Collection Practices